howardwch/quay-demo-lab/exercises/scenario2.md

 [2023-03-18 12:37:51 CET]   226B STANDARD 259ad5f5e699015b2fa35e28f78006a95aebaa905798df509370146ea6917d4d.bkp
 ```

-now with that, we consider a normal user trying to fetch our image with the tampered layer.
+with that, we consider a normal user trying to fetch our image with the tampered layer.
 With caching on podman we utilize skopeo copy instead

 ```
 skopeo copy docker://quay.example.com/${USER}/quay-demo-publisher:ubi${v} dir://tmp/ubi9-tampered